 If you have observed one or more of the above, you may wish to consult with a medical professional to seek clarity on the changes.

-Other questions to consider and to report to your medical professional:
+Other questions to consider and to report to a medical professional:

-Delirium can result from any of the following medical conditions—pneumonia, dehydration, pain, constipation, drug withdrawal, among others—or hospitalisation stress (change of environment).
-This makes the treatment for each, different.
-Sometimes the cause for delirium cannot be identified.
+Delirium can result from any of the following medical conditions—pneumonia, dehydration, pain, constipation, drug withdrawal, a change in environment or hospitalisation stress.
+But sometimes the cause for delirium cannot be identified.

 Video: Learn more about delirium, from ACSQHC